gvenkatn/gvenkatn/README.md

 ## <p align="center"> Developer by Day🌅 || Engineer by Night 🌇
 <p align="center"> <img src="exp1font.gif" width="350" >

-- 🎓 I’m currently studying Electronics and Communications Engineering in NIT Warangal
+### Wish to optimize your software solutions?
+### ✨You're in luck!
+You've come to the right place!✨

-- 🤝 I'm looking to collaborate and discuss exciting tech.
+- 🤝 I'm looking to collaborate, discuss exciting tech and solve intricate problems.
+- <a href="https://linkedin.com/in/venkatng">Connect</a> With Me to discuss on LLD, HLD, Development, Testing, Bug Fixing and More.
-- 🎯 2023 Goals: Contribute more to Open Source projects than 2022.
+- 🎯 2023 Goals: Provide Efficient Software Solutions and Solve more Indusrty Problems.
+- 💻 2021-2023 Software Engineer in <a href="https://www.hclindustrysaas.com/telecom-5g/augmented-network-automation">ANA</a> Team of HCL Technogloies.
+- 🎓 2017-2021 Bachelor of Technology in Electronics and Communications Engineering at NIT Warangal
-- ☕ Coffee with Kernels. (-_-)
+- ☕ Java, Python and C++
 - <img src="Arsenal.png" width="20px"> Football/Soccer.
 - Better viewing experience in light mode.
 ### Connect with me: